 Since 2014 UWM NRC funding has enhance global education on campus and in the Milwaukee community through a range of initiatives including:

 - Support for teaching and pedagogical training in less-commonly taught languages —Arabic, Chinese, Hebrew, Italian, Japanese, Korean, Polish, Portuguese, and Russian.

-- Development of the Global Studies undergraduate program as a hub for students pursuing global careers.
+- Development of the Department of Global Studies as a hub for students pursuing global careers.

 - Training and professional development opportunities for Milwaukee and Wisconsin K-16 educators and students to bring global education into the classroom.

 - Foreign Language and Area Studies Fellowships (FLAS), providing funding for UWM students studying less-commonly taught languages domestically and abroad.

 - Community programming to connect local issues to the global context.

 UWM’s Center for Latin American and Caribbean Studies is also a Latin America NRC with UW-Madison.
 Check out their amazing work!